scylladb/care-pet/go/README.md

 - [docker](https://www.docker.com/)
 - [docker-compose](https://docs.docker.com/compose/)

-To run local ScyllaDB cluster consisting of 3 nodes with the help of `docker` and `docker-compose` execute:
+To run a local ScyllaDB cluster consisting of three nodes with the help of `docker` and `docker-compose` execute:

     $ docker-compose up -d

-Docker compose will spin up 3 nodes: `carepet-scylla1`, `carepet-scylla2`
-and `carepet-scylla3`.
-You can access them with the `docker` command:
+Docker-compose will spin up three nodes: `carepet-scylla1`, `carepet-scylla2` and `carepet-scylla3`.
+You can access them with the `docker` command.

-    to execute CQLSH:
+To execute CQLSH:

     $ docker exec -it carepet-scylla1 cqlsh

-    to execute nodetool:
+To execute nodetool:

     $ docker exec -it carepet-scylla1 nodetool status

-    shell:
+Shell:

     $ docker exec -it carepet-scylla1 shell

-You can inspect any node by means of the `docker inspect` command as follows:
+You can inspect any node by means of the `docker inspect` command as follows. for example:

-    for example:
     $ docker inspect carepet-scylla1

-    to get node IP address run:
+To get node IP address run:

     $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1

 To initialize database execute: